Best spots in France for solo female travelers

 Perfect for anyone not wanting the hustle and bustle of a city and looking for a more relaxing vacation.

-Normandy is located in the northwest of France, it is known for its history in World War II and D Day.
+Normandy is located in the northwest of France, it is known for its history in World War II, D Day, and of course the famous Mont Saint Michel.

 Making it a great spot for any history buffs out there.
 There is so much history in this area you will have plenty to see and do on your holiday.
 Especially if you are a real World War II buff.